Ten Years IAGSDC Digital Edition

 The first pass through the scanner captured all of the pages with typed material, which was run through an OCR (Optical Character Recognition) program (ABBYY FineReader 5.0), and saved as RTF (“rich text format”) files.

 The second pass through the scanner captured the pages with graphic material at a higher resolution than the text.
 The resulting graphic files were passed to Paul Asente for digital clean up and/or restoration.
 Microtek ScanWizard 5 was used for scanning graphic material.

-Paul used Adobe Illustrator with some Adobe Photoshop, both version CS4, for the digital restoration of all of the graphic elements, including the front and back covers.
+Paul used Adobe Illustrator with some Adobe Photoshop, both version CS4, for the digital restoration and recreation of all of the graphic elements, including the front and back covers.